What Is an Effects Loop?

 Effects Loops on Modelers

-Digital modelers handle the effects loop concept differently, and in many ways, they make it much more powerful.
+Digital modelers handle the effects loop concept differently, and in several ways, they make it more powerful than a traditional amp loop.

 Line 6 Helix